pncsoares/youtube-video-player-clone/README.md

 # YouTube Video Player Clone

-A clone of the YouTube video player in HTML, CSS and vanilla JavaScript with all the cool features such as volume controls, fullscreen, theater mode, captions, picture in picture, etc. 😱
+A clone of the YouTube video player in HTML, CSS and vanilla JavaScript with all the cool features such as volume controls, full screen, theater mode, captions, picture in picture, etc. 😱

 You can play any video that you want, just follow the instructions below 👇